clucasalcantara/jarvis-dev/README.md

-# jarvis-dev
+# Monday

-My personal project helper providing solutions to log, mock and fetch services
+Monday is a personal library project to abstract helper functions and provide solutions to log, mock and fetch services (for now).